-MassRides, funded by the State of Massachusetts, operates a relatively successful ride matching and vanpool program for Boston commuters, with daily vanpools to Boston and suburban employment centers departing from Hampton, Portsmouth, Salem, and other New Hampshire communities outside the RPC region.
+MassRides, funded by the State of Massachusetts, operates a relatively successful ride matching and vanpool program for Boston commuters.
+Daily vanpools to Boston and suburban employment centers depart from Hampton (2), Portsmouth (4), Salem (1), and other New Hampshire communities outside the RPC region.
 Between 1996-2011 the NHDOT ran a statewide Rideshare program designed to match individuals interested in carpooling or vanpooling using an on-line ride matching service.
 This program was eliminated by the legislature in 2011 as part of cuts to the NHDOT budget, though a statewide ride matching database continues to exist, with software purchased by NHDOT for use by regional ridesharing initiatives.

-Transportation Management Associations (TMAs) - Seacoast and 193 Corridor
+Transportation Management Associations (TMAs)